Skip to content

 Use Cases

-It can be used to display the ranking of a metric's data in ascending or descending order and view the ranking situation of grouped data.
+It can be used to display the ascending or descending order ranking of specific metric data, allowing you to view the ranking of grouped data.

 Chart Query

-The query defaults to built-in 【Top】/【Bottom】 functions, with 4 preset ranking quantities: 5, 10, 20, 100.
-You can also manually enter the number of items, up to 100 items of data, which can be sorted in ascending or descending order based on the selected metric.
+The query has the Top/Bottom function built-in by default, with four preset ranking quantities: 5, 10, 20, 100.
+You can also manually enter the number of items, with a maximum of 100 data points, and sort them in ascending or descending order based on the selected metric.

-For more detailed explanations of chart query conditions, refer to Chart Query.
+For more detailed explanations of chart query conditions, please refer to Chart Query.

 Chart Configuration